ThePaavero/disk-space-warner/readme.md

-# Keep an eye on your disk space situation
+# Keeps an eye on your disk space situation

 ## Installing
 ``